Mantaj-C/5-Face-Rubik-s-Cube-Solver/README.md

 ### 🛠 Mechanical + PCB Design
 - Entirely designed in SolidWorks
-- Custom PCB for stepper drivers
+- Custom PCB designed in Altium for stepper drivers
 - Gear system + mounting structure
 - Designed for stability, alignment, and lighting